aadi-thedevguy/aadi-thedevguy/README.md

 - 📧 Mail me at *adikhare24@gmail.com*
-- 👨‍🎓 *I’m currently learning* Firebase as a Database and a JAM stack like (NextJS and Sanity.io)
+- 👨‍🎓 *I’m currently learning* TypeScript and PostgreSql.
 - 👯 I’m looking to collaborate on Any open-source Projects available that I can help with.
 If you know or are working on one, feel free to tell.
 -  🍴 Fork any of my projects if you find an issue you could help with.